jonathannnty/cse15l-lab-reports/labreport1.md

   "age": 25
 }
 ```
-The current working directory after the command is run is home
+The current working directory after the command is run is /home.
 The command `ls` and the argument simply lists about the possible pathways to take from the given valid directory argument.
 This is not an error!

 3. _Command with a path to a file as an argument_
 ```